dojo/docs/dojox/calendar.rst

 Data items are retrieved in the data store.
 To programmatically add a new data item, the developer can use the store add() method (and *remove()* to delete it).
 If the store is an dojo.store.Observable store, the Calendar will automatically update its rendering.

-The calendar is allowing to interactively create a data item by pressing the mouse button on the grid and dragging the mouse to set the duration of the event.
+The calendar lets you to interactively create a data item by pressing the mouse button on the grid and dragging the mouse to set the duration of the event.

-Since Dojo 1.9, this interactive creation is working with asynchronous stores, the newly created data item is added at the end of the gesture.
+Since Dojo 1.9, this interactive creation works with asynchronous stores, with the newly created data item being added at the end of the gesture.

 To enable the creation, the createOnGridClick property of the calendar must be set to true (false by default).
 Furthermore, a custom function creating the data item must be set on the createItemFunc property.

-This custom function is taking three arguments:
+This custom function takes four arguments:
    * The current view,
    * The date of the clicked location,
    * The mouse event.
    * The sub column (Column view only, can be null)

-The following example is showing an implementation of the createItemFunc that is creating a data item if and only if the control key only is pressed during the interaction.
-The created event initial position and duration is depending on the current view.
+The following example shows an implementation of `createItemFunc` that creates a data item if and only if the control key only is pressed during the interaction.
+The created event's initial position and duration depends on the current view.

 .. js ::

   var createItem = function(view, d, e, subColumn){

-    // create item by maintaining control key if(!e.ctrlKey || e.shiftKey || e.altKey){
+    // create item by holding control key if(!e.ctrlKey || e.shiftKey || e.altKey){
       return;
     }